 1. Be aware of the myths surrounding Tufts admissions

 Well, yes and no. Part of our academic assessment of your application is a consideration of curricular rigor.
 We determine the availability of advanced coursework at your school (AP, IB, honors, etc.) and evaluate your transcript on a scale from “most demanding available” to “below average.”
-Your GPA is evaluated in that context, so yes, sometimes the "lower grade in the harder course" is "better" than the "higher grade in an easier course."
-But that doesn't mean that a transcript full of Cs in AP classes is better than straight As in classes a step down.
+Your GPA is assessed in that context, so yes, sometimes the "lower grade in the harder course" is "better" than the "higher grade in an easier course."
+But that doesn't mean that a transcript full of Cs in AP classes is better than straight As in classes a step-down.
 Know yourself and put together a schedule that will challenge and engage you but not cause you to flounder academically.

-- I have a better chance of getting in if I go meet my admissions officer, send them emails, and get an interview with them.
+- I have a better chance of getting in if I meet my admissions officer, send them emails, and get an interview with them.

 The lesson to be learned here: Don't believe in the myths and listen to Tufts.
 They may not reveal much, but they're vigilant in letting applicants know these myths hold no value at all.

 2. Learn a bit more on how Tufts determines whether a student is a good fit for the university